mialkin/docs/testing/bdd/specflow.md

 Bindings (step definitions, hooks) are global for the entire SpecFlow project.
 This means that step definitions bound to a very generic step text (e.g. “When I save the changes”) become challenging to implement.
 The general solution for this problem is to phrase the scenario steps in a way that the context is clear (e.g. “When I save the book details”).

 In some cases however, it is necessary to restrict when step definitions or hooks are executed based on certain conditions.
-SpecFlow’s [↑ scoped bindings](https://docs.specflow.org/projects/specflow/en/latest/Bindings/Scoped-Step-Definitions.html) can be used for this purpose.
+SpecFlow's [↑ scoped bindings](https://docs.specflow.org/projects/specflow/en/latest/Bindings/Scoped-Step-Definitions.html) can be used for this purpose.

 ```csharp
 [Binding]